adoptaunvalencia/backend/README.md

 - `postalcode`: (optional) The postal code of the assistance location.
 If not provided, the user's postal code will be used.
 - `lat`: (optional) Latitude of the location.
 If not provided, the server will attempt to fetch them based on the provided address, city, and postal code.
 - `lon`: (optional) Longitude of the location.
 If not provided, the server will attempt to fetch them based on the provided address, city, and postal code.
-- `typeOffer`: (required) The type of the assistance offer.
-It can be one of the following:
+- `typeOffer`: (required) An array of objects including the type and the quantity of the assistance offer.
+The quantity must be 1 or more and the type can be one of the following:
   - `'accommodation'`
   - `'hygiene'`
   - `'food'`